Pathoschild/smapi-mod-dump/source/~ChroniclerCherry/ShopTileFramework/README.md

 ItemType | Source | Notes
 ------------ | ------------- | -------------
-"Object" | [`data/ObjectInformation.json`](https://stardewvalleywiki.com/Modding:Object_data) | Contains most objects in the game not covered by the other categories
+"Object" | [`data/ObjectInformation.json`](https://stardewvalleywiki.com/Modding:Object_data) | Contains most objects in the game not covered by the other categories.
+Note: Rings will be created without errors using the Object category. however this creates an Object version of the rings and it will not be wearable.
 "Ring" | [`data/ObjectInformation.json`](https://stardewvalleywiki.com/Modding:Object_data) | While sharing the same data file as most objects, it requires a unique constructor and thus is separate
 "BigCraftable" | [`data/BigCraftablesInformation.json`](https://stardewvalleywiki.com/Modding:Big_Craftables_data) |
 "Clothing" | `data/ClothingInformation.json` | This contains all shirts and pants